-We are one of the best wellness centers for cupping, an ancient Chinese practice, in Montpelier and Willeston, Vermont.
+We’re pleased to offer cupping, an ancient Chinese practice, in Montpelier and Williston, Vermont.
 At Integrative Acupuncture and Oriental Medicine, we specialize in using cupping to treat various ailments including pains of all types from digestive problems and respiratory conditions.
 We’ve even been on TV demonstrating cupping!
-Schedule a consultation at our office in Washington County, Vermont to see how cupping can benefit your health.
+Schedule a consultation at our office in Washington or Chittenden County, Vermont to see how cupping can benefit your health.

 A Traditional Chinese Medical Technique